ledm/bgc-val-public/README.md

 #### An exmaple of a active Keys section in runconfig.ini

 The following is an example of the options  needed to produce a typical 2D analysis.
-In this case, this is a comparison of the surface model data against the CCI satellite chlorophyll product.
+In this case, this is a comparison of the surface chlorophyll in MEDUSA against the CCI satellite chlorophyll product.

 ```ini
 [Chl_CCI]